jowharshamshiri/Janus/USAGE.md

 ## Best Practices

+1. **Define your API in a Manifest**: Always create a comprehensive API specification file before implementing servers
-1. **Use meaningful command names**: `get_user_profile` instead of `cmd1`
+2. **Use meaningful command names**: `get_user_profile` instead of `cmd1` - and define them in your Manifest
-2. **Validate inputs**: Always check arguments in handlers
-3. **Handle errors gracefully**: Provide descriptive error messages
-4. **Use appropriate timeouts**: Set realistic timeouts for your use case
-5. **Clean up resources**: Stop servers gracefully and handle signals
+3. **Leverage automatic validation**: Let the Dynamic Specification Architecture validate arguments for you
+4. **Handle errors with JSON-RPC codes**: Use standardized JSONRPCError codes for consistent error handling
+5. **Test with the `spec` command**: Clients can fetch server API specifications for debugging
+6. **Validate Manifest syntax**: Use `janus-docs-cli validate` to check your API specifications
+7. **Generate documentation**: Use `janus-docs-cli generate` to create professional API docs
-6. **Test cross-language compatibility**: Verify your server works with clients from other languages
+8. **Test cross-language compatibility**: Verify your server works with clients from other languages
-7. **Use structured logging**: Log important events for debugging
-8. **Implement health checks**: Use ping to monitor server availability
+9. **Use built-in commands sparingly**: Built-ins (`ping`, `echo`, `get_info`, `validate`, `slow_process`, `spec`) are for testing, not production APIs
+10. **Version your APIs**: Include version numbers in your Manifest for API evolution

 ---

 ## Quick Start Checklist

+### 1. Create API Specification (Manifest):
+1. ✅ Create JSON file defining your API commands, arguments, and responses
+2. ✅ Validate with `janus-docs-cli validate my-api-spec.json`
+3. ✅ Generate documentation with `janus-docs-cli generate my-api-spec.json`

-### Server Setup:
+### 2. Server Setup:
+1. ✅ Load Manifest file with `ParseManifestFromFile`/`from_manifest_file`/`loadManifest`
-1. ✅ Create `JanusServer` instance
+2. ✅ Create `JanusServer` instance and set the Manifest
-2. ✅ Register command handlers with `registerHandler`/`RegisterHandler`
+3. ✅ Register command handlers for commands defined in your Manifest
-3. ✅ Call `start_listening`/`StartListening`/`startListening` with socket path
+4. ✅ Call `start_listening`/`StartListening`/`startListening` with socket path
-4. ✅ Handle graceful shutdown (optional but recommended)
+5. ✅ Handle graceful shutdown (optional but recommended)

-### Client Setup:
+### 3. Client Setup:
-1. ✅ Create `JanusClient` instance with optional channel ID and timeout
+1. ✅ Create `JanusClient` instance with socket path and channel ID
+2. ✅ Client automatically fetches API specification from server
-2. ✅ Call `send_command`/`SendCommand`/`sendCommand` with socket path, command, and args
+3. ✅ Call `send_command`/`SendCommand`/`sendCommand` with command name and args
+4. ✅ Arguments are automatically validated against the Manifest
-3. ✅ Handle response success/error cases
+5. ✅ Handle response success/error cases
-4. ✅ Use `ping` for connectivity testing
+6. ✅ Use built-in `ping` and `spec` commands for testing

+### 4. Testing:
+1. ✅ Test built-in commands: `ping`, `spec`, `get_info`
+2. ✅ Test your custom commands defined in the Manifest
+3. ✅ Verify cross-language compatibility (Go ↔ Rust ↔ Swift ↔ TypeScript)
+4. ✅ Use `spec` command to debug API specification issues

 That's it!
-Your cross-language Unix socket communication is ready.
+Your specification-driven, cross-language Unix socket API is ready.